torosent/containers-k8s-workshop/Docker-ACS/Labs/docker101.md

 Running server...
 ```

-How we’ve fixed the bug let’s use the dockerfile*  to build a docker image and use this to run the backend.
+Now that we’ve fixed the bug let’s use the dockerfile*  to build a docker image and use this to run the backend.
 Use ‘ctrl-c’ and then ‘exit’ to leave golang tools container.
 Now build the docker file:

 > *This file uses the golang container to build our application then copies the binary into a new container, which doesn’t contain all the golang build tools.
 This keeps the container image nice and small for speedy deployments.